 - Don't forget to figure in the cost of teachers, chaperones, transportation, and any other expenses incurred.

 Questions and Answers

 The trip planner also includes Frequently Asked Questions.
-If you have additional questions, please contact Matt Hammons at (706) 484-2862 or Josie Davis at (706)484-2834.
-We will be happy to assist you.
+If you have additional questions, please contact Rock Eagle 4-H Center at: 706-484-2899 or reagle@uga.edu.

 Rock Eagle Field Study Sample Permission Slip